tthorntone/AdNauseam-Wiki/Forks-and-"forks"-of-µBlock.md

-It's just a matter of time before forks and "forks" of µBlock are spotted.
+It's just a matter of time before forks and "forks" of uBlock are spotted.
 So here is what I have so far:

 - [AdBlock Gold Edition](https://chrome.google.com/webstore/detail/adblock-gold-edition/kmooncpopldajlgigepneepagpcnehgg) (Chrome store)
     - from "Quickrr"